Set up Application Insights for your ASP.NET website

 In the portal, click any tile or chart to see more detail.

 Publish your app to your IIS server or to Azure.
 Watch Live Metrics Stream to make sure everything is running smoothly.

-You'll see your telemetry building up in the Application Insights portal, where you can monitor metrics, search your telemetry, and set up dashboards.
-You can also use the powerful Analytics query language to analyze usage and performance or find specific events.
+Your telemetry builds up in the Application Insights portal, where you can monitor metrics, search your telemetry, and set up dashboards.
+You can also use the powerful Log Analytics query language to analyze usage and performance, or to find specific events.

 If your app sends enough telemetry to approach the throttling limits, automatic sampling switches on.
 Sampling reduces the quantity of telemetry sent from your app, while preserving correlated data for diagnostic purposes.

-To upgrade to a new release of the SDK, open NuGet package manager again, and filter on installed packages.
-Select Microsoft.ApplicationInsights.Web and choose Upgrade.
+To upgrade to a new release of the SDK, open the NuGet package manager, and filter on installed packages.
+Select Microsoft.ApplicationInsights.Web, and choose Upgrade.

-If you made any customizations to ApplicationInsights.config, save a copy of it before you upgrade, and afterwards merge your changes into the new version.
+If you made any customizations to ApplicationInsights.config, save a copy of it before you upgrade.
+Then, merge your changes into the new version.